EMF EMI Surveys / RF Radiation Measurement Commercial / Industrial EMF Inspection & FAQ Reference Page

 A. That is dependent on a number of factors such as those mentioned above.
 The danger is that if a number is named as a safe limit, there may be someone out there who has a reaction at that level or below, or there is always a chance that even a relatively healthy person could suffer some effects.
 It is best to do a personal EMF survey and review your individual circumstances.

-Q. Can I shield myself or use a counter-EMF solution?
+Q. Can I shield myself from EMF or use a counter-EMF solution?

 A. That depends on what is causing the elevated magnetic fields and the distances involved.
 Fixing a point source wiring issue is almost always cheaper than shielding or using a magnetic shield cancellation (active shielding) setup.
 Shielding may be inappropriate for certain scenarios and counteracting a field can be tricky, plus both are expensive.